 The AKC has grouped all of the breeds that it registers into seven categories, or groups, roughly based on function and heritage.
 Breeds are grouped together because they share traits of form and function or a common heritage.

-The Karelian Bear Dog is a medium-sized spitz with a dense coat, but his standards are closer to that of non-spitz dogs such as the Samoyed and Siberian Husky, though the similarities end there.
+The Karelian Bear Dog is a medium-sized spitz with a dense coat.
 Bred to hunt large, aggressive game by himself, his build reflects his duties.
 He is a silent hunter, and only barks once the game is stopped or treed.
 Working with an experienced hunter, he communicates the type of animal he has located by the sound of his bark.
 Though he can demonstrate self-control around people, his fighting spirit surfaces around other dogs and can be difficult to handle.
 His spirit easily turns into aggression, as Karelian Bear Dogs love a challenge.

 Club Contact Details